Education: BA in English and History from University of Mary Hardin-Baylor

-Hobbies: D&D, MTG, hiking and camping, drinking craft beers, reading
+Hobbies: Yoga, D&D, MTG, hiking and camping, drinking craft beers, reading

-Things you may not know about me: I’m a vegetarian (switching to vegan) because of climate change.
-I am not a Biblical literalist.
+Things you may not know about me: I’m a vegetarian.
+I am not a Christian.
 I believe in evolution (check out BioLogos for more information).

-I believe deeply that all Truth is God’s Truth, therefore I do not limit myself to consuming only “religious” or “Christian” media, art, literature, etc. In fact, I strive to find truth and beauty outside of those boundaries.
+I believe deeply that all Truth is God’s Truth (even though I am a nontheist, the metaphor remains true) therefore I do not limit myself in my consumption of media, art, literature, etc based upon arbitrary religious, philosophical, or idealistic labels.
+In fact, I strive to find truth and beauty outside of those boundaries.
 The human experience is so much more than a set of religious dogma or creeds.
 Life is meant to be deeply lived, experienced, and savored.
 I do not believe I am here just to believe in a higher power and convince others to do the same.
-I believe I am here to experience all the glory and majesty of a kingdom come to earth, and to bring others into that joy.
+I believe I am here to experience all the glory and majesty of a beautiful world, and to bring others into that joy.
 Goodness, Truth, and Beauty is all around us.
 We just have to open our souls up to it.